pinterest/querybook/CONTRIBUTING.md

 -   Stack traces for crashes.
 -   Any logs produced.

+## Fixing Bugs

+We welcome and appreciate anyone for fixing bugs!
+- You can fix bugs as per "Making Changes" and send for code review!

 ## Adding New Features

-We welcome everyone to add new features for DataHub!
-Please start by creating a Github issue that outlines your design and get the project maintainers' approval before submitting the pull request.
+We welcome and appreciate anyone for adding new features for DataHub!
+Following is the current process:
+- Please create a GitHub issue proposing your new feature, including what and why.
+It can be brief, one or two paragraphs is ok.
+- The project maintainers will then approve the new feature proposal.
+- You can then briefly describe your intended technical design for the new feature.
+- The project maintainers will then approve the technical design and/or request changes.
+- Then you can implement the new feature as per "Making Changes" and send for code review!

 ## Making Changes

-1. Fork this repository to your own account
+Please first check "Fixing Bugs" or "Adding New Features" as appropriate.

+1. Create a new branch off of master.
+(We can't currently enable forking while the repo is in private beta)
 2. Make your changes and verify that tests pass
-3. Commit your work and push to a new branch on your fork
+3. Commit your work and push to origin your new branch
-4. Submit a pull request
+4. Submit a pull request to merge to master
 5. Ensure your code passes both linter and unit tests
 6. Participate in the code review process by responding to feedback